East Sussex Safeguarding Adults Board

 Our staff are trained to handle your information correctly and protect your confidentiality and privacy.

 All information is held securely in accordance with our Data Protection & Information Security Policy.

 How long will your information be kept for?

 If the SAB no longer needs to keep your records for its statutory purposes the information will be retained on our systems in accordance with the Council’s retention schedule.
-Click here for further details on managing records and information.
+Find out more about managing records and information.

 Sharing your information.

-The partner agencies of the SAB have signed up to the East Sussex SAB Information Sharing Protocol.
+The partner agencies of the SAB have signed up to the Sussex Information Sharing Guide and Protocol.
 The protocol aims to facilitate effective data sharing in line with legislation, standards and principles about sharing sensitive and confidential information.

 Any sharing of personal data is always made: